House authorizes impeachment inquiry

 “There is no evidence to support the allegations that my father was financially involved in my business because it did not happen.”

-He was called to Capitol Hill by republican investigators to answer questions about his business dealings behind closed doors but he defied their subpoena, insisting he will only testify publicly.
+He was called to Capitol Hill by Republican investigators to answer questions about his business dealings behind closed doors, but he defied their subpoena, insisting he would only testify publicly.

 “Republicans do not want an open process where Americans can see their tactics,” he added.